 - Use the pads of your fingers.
 Use the pads, not the very tips, of your three middle fingers for the exam.
 If you have difficulty feeling with your finger pads, use another part of your hand that is more sensitive, such as your palm or the backs of your fingers.

 - Use different pressure levels.
 Your goal is to feel different depths of the breast by using different levels of pressure to feel all the breast tissue.
 Use light pressure to feel the tissue closest to the skin, medium pressure to feel a little deeper, and firm pressure to feel the tissue closest to the chest and ribs.
 Be sure to use each pressure level before moving on to the next spot.
 If you're not sure how hard to press, talk with your doctor or nurse.

 - Take your time.
 Don't rush.
 It may take several minutes to carefully examine your breasts.

-If you have a disability that makes it difficult to examine your breasts using this technique — for instance, you have use of only one hand or you have trouble steadying your hands — you likely can still conduct a breast self-exam.
+If you have a disability that makes it difficult to examine your breasts using this technique, you likely can still conduct a breast self-exam.
 Ask your doctor to show you ways you can examine your breasts.